Basic Trading Tips (Forex Beginners)

 -

-Focus on the Monthly and Weekly closings, lower timeframes are far less important
+Focus on Monthly and Weekly closing prices—lower timeframes are less significant

 -

-Focus on closing prices of months and weeks (body of the candle/bar), not on the wicks
+Prioritize closing prices (body of the candle/bar) over the wicks

 -